-After a leisurely journey out to the Great Barrier Reef, you can spend the day exploring two great underwater locations, armed with your trusty mask and snorkel.
+After a leisurely journey to the Great Barrier Reef, you can spend the day exploring two great underwater locations armed with your trusty mask and snorkel.

-You can choose a life jacket, noodle, or life ring to help keep you afloat, and there will be a trained lifeguard on watch to make sure everyone is safe in the water.
+You can choose a life jacket, noodle, or life ring to help keep you afloat, and there will be a trained lifeguard on the watch to ensure everyone is safe in the water.

 Michaelmas Cay- Ocean Spirit